Honda Element Insurance Rates

 Premium estimates for type of coverage:

-Includes $500 policy deductibles, liability coverage up to 30/60, and includes UM/UIM and medical coverage.
-Rates include averaging for all 50 states and for different Element trim levels.
+Rates are based on $500 physical damage insurance deductibles, 30/60 liability coverage, and includes both medical and UM/UIM coverage.
+Rates include averaging for all 50 U.S. states and for different Element trim levels.

 Insurance Price Range by Risk and Coverage

-For the normal driver, insurance rates for a Honda Element range from the cheapest price of $522 for a discount liability-only rate to a much higher rate of $2,148 for a high-risk driver policy.
+Using a middle-aged driver as an example, insurance rates for a Honda Element go from the cheapest price of $522 for basic liability insurance to a much higher rate of $2,148 for a policy for a high-risk driver.

 Insurance Price Range by Location

-These rate differences illustrate why anyone shopping for car insurance should get quotes for a specific zip code and their own driving history, instead of using rate averages.
+These rate differences highlight why anyone shopping for car insurance should compare prices for a specific zip code and their own driving history, instead of using average rates.

 Use the form below to get customized rates for your location.